midonet/data-migration/README.rst

          mappings and MidoNet data required for migration. migrate
          Migrate both Neutron generated and MidoNet generated data to the midonet cluster.
-It also includes converting the MidoNet Provider Router to an edge router.  -t (--tenant) must be set if the provider router is included in the migration.
 The input to this command is the JSON output from the 'prepare' command.
-Provider router conversion is only performed if it is present in the input data.
+     pr2er
+         Convert provider router to edge router and uplink networks.
+         -t (--tenant) must be set for this command.
+The input to this command is the JSON output from the 'prepare' command.